klausondrag/evolutionary-computing-toolbox/world-creation/README.md

-# Map creation
+# World creation

 Please make sure that you have `blender>=2.79` installed.
 Note that the version of the ubuntu repository might be out of date.

 ## Blender
-Create a map in blender.
+Create a world in blender.
 Make sure you can use the option `File > Export > Collada (.dae)`.
 We will export the file later.

 ## revolve-simulator
 ### Groups A & B